doceazedo/doceazedo.com/src/routes/blog/(posts)/who-is-doceazedo/+page.md

 ## A site that's mine (and only mine)

-And following this same logic, my website stops being Lucas's resume to become DoceAzedo's personal space on the world wide web.
+And following this same logic, my website stops being my resume to become DoceAzedo's personal space on the world wide web.
 This feeling of wanting to own a place that is truly mine, independent of platforms governed by big corporations, grows as they become increasingly predatory and try to impose movements with false promises of providing what, ironically, we already had before they arrived and oppressed it: a free and independent internet.

 This is why movements like [Keep the Web Free, Say No to Web3](https://yesterweb.org/no-to-web3) are gaining so much strength.
 There was a time on the internet when we had various small independent sites, blogs and forums that were decimated by the power of big platforms that now promise everything they destroyed but with keywords like "NFT" and "blockchain" involved.